Regulations for Crypto license in Lithuania

 Research and Development (R&D) Incentives

-Cryptocurrency companies engaging in R&D activities can benefit from tax incentives, including the ability to deduct up to three times the amount of eligible R&D expenses from taxable income.
+Crypto businesses engaging in R&D can deduct up to three times their eligible R&D expenses from taxable income.
+Additional tax relief may be provided for innovation and technological advancement.

 Startup Incentives